-Tom Haag, of Eden Valley, Minn., serves as a member of the Corn Board of the National Corn Growers Association, a farmer-led trade association with offices in St. Louis and Washington.
+Tom Haag of Eden Valley, Minnesota, serves as the chairman of the Corn Board of the National Corn Growers Association, a farmer-led trade association with offices in St. Louis and Washington, D.C.

 Haag is a fourth-generation family farmer in south-central Minnesota.
-Along with his son, Nathan, he grows more than 1,700 acres of corn and soybeans.
+Along with his son, Nathan, he grows about 2,000 acres of corn and soybeans.
 Haag and his wife, Linda, have two sons, Nathan and Lucas, as well as five grandchildren.

-A graduate of NCGA’s Advanced Leadership program, he chaired NCGA’s Grower Services Action Team and served on the Research and Business Development Action Team prior to his election to the Corn Board.
+A graduate of NCGA’s Advanced Leadership program, he chaired NCGA’s Grower Services Action Team.
+He served on the Research and Business Development Action Team prior to his election to the Corn Board.

-On the state level, Haag is a past president of the Minnesota Corn Growers Association and previously served as an appointee to the Minnesota Trade Advisory Council.
+Haag is a past president of the Minnesota Corn Growers Association and previously served as an appointee to the Minnesota Trade Advisory Council at the state level.